 Educational and Licensing Requirements

-To become an environmental engineer you will need to earn a bachelor's degree in environmental engineering.
+To become an environmental engineer, earn a bachelor's degree in environmental engineering.
 Other acceptable degrees include general, civil, or chemical engineering.
 Getting a degree from a program accredited by ABET (formerly known as the Accreditation Board for Engineering and Technology) may increase your chance of getting hired.

 Those who offer their services to the public must be licensed as professional engineers (PEs).
 Individual states issue licenses.
 You can find specific requirements on the Licensed Occupations Tool from CareerOneStop.
 Generally, to become licensed, you will have to graduate from an ABET accredited program, pass general engineering and discipline-specific examinations, and get four years of experience.

 In addition to formal training and a license, certain soft skills, or personal qualities, will allow you to succeed in this occupation.